-The Wireless Configuration Screen allows you to turn on/ turn off the wireless function, and set up basic wireless settings.
-You can also enable/disable the Wireless function using the WiFi on/off button at the back of the Router.
+The Wireless Configuration Screen allows you to turn on/ turn off the wireless function, and set up basic wireless settings. you can also enable/disable the Wireless function using the WiFi on/off button at the back of the unit.

-Figure 44 Wireless Configuration Screen
+Figure 40 Wireless Configuration Screen